 SpotSee’s family of temperature indicators and monitors provides the tracking, recording, and reporting needed to meet the demands of the modern pharmaceutical supply chain.
 Tamperproof designs provide definitive proof of temperature fluctuations, or the lack thereof.

-Many of these options are serialized, allowing them to be correlated to the serial numbers on specific products.
-Individual options range from multi-use devices that monitor and record temperature, humidity, and impact as well as the time, duration, and location of excursions, to simple, single-use go/no go indicators.
+Individual options range from multi-use data loggers that monitor and record temperature, humidity, and impact as well as the time, duration, and location of excursions, to simple, single-use go/no go indicators.
 Monitoring options include:

 - TempU Recorder, designed for smaller shipments.
 It monitors temperatures between -22°F and 140°F for 60 days, with flashing red alarms when the temperature drops below 35°F or exceeds 45°F. Detailed data can be downloaded in PDF format.

 - LOG-IC multi- or single-use temperature recorder for individual packages.
-It measures temperatures between -22°F and 167°F. Its dry ice probe goes as low as -112°F. Data can be read without stopping recording and accessed by semi-passive RFID or USB plus RF.
+It measures temperatures between -22°F and 167°F. Its dry ice probe goes as low as -112°F. Data can be read without stopping recording and accessed by semi-passive RFID or USB.
 It is NIST certified.

 - Cold Chain Complete, a single-use go/no go indicator that’s perfect for last-mile delivery.
-It changes color from green to red after temperature excursions.
+It changes color after temperature excursions.
 It features four temperature ranges, including the popular 2 – 8°C, and nine different time marks indicating the duration of the excursion.

 Additional cold chain monitoring solutions are available, too, so you can find the right device for each pharmaceutical shipment, whether its destination is around the world or across town.